John Birch (Roundhead): 1660 Restoration and after

 Birch met with Charles II prior to the Battle of Worcester in September 1651 but avoided direct participation, possibly due to the influence of his cousin Thomas, who remained loyal to the Protectorate.
 He retained his Leominster seat throughout the Commonwealth, although he was not allowed to take his seat, and later claimed to have been arrested 21 times.
 After the Stuart Restoration in 1660, he was removed as High Steward of Leominster, and forced to sell his lands back to the church, ending his influence in the area.
 However, in 1661 he was returned as MP for Penryn, in the Cavalier Parliament.

 Although he never held high political office, Birch sat on numerous committees, especially those connected to public spending and taxes, where he proved a relentless and astute auditor.
 His presence on the committee to review naval expenditure after the Second Anglo-Dutch War brought him into contact with Pepys, who noted he "do take it upon him to defend us, and do mightily do me right in all his discourse".
 According to one commentator, he was "the roughest and boldest speaker in the House, who talked in the language and phrases of a carrier, but with a beauty and eloquence that was always acceptable".

-The 1662 Act of Uniformity expelled Presbyterians from the Church of England, who thus became Protestant Nonconformists.
-They included John, and his brother Samuel (1621-1680), who was evicted from his parish of Bampton, Oxfordshire as a result.
+The Act of Uniformity 1662 expelled Presbyterians from the Church of England, among them being John, and his brother Samuel, who was evicted from his parish of Bampton, Oxfordshire as a result.
 However, Birch voted for the 1673 Test Act, which required holders of public office holders to be Anglicans, and became a member of the church.
 This was largely due to his opposition to Catholicism, and in the Exclusion Crisis, he supported barring Charles' Catholic brother James from the throne.

 Birch purchased Garnstone Manor, Weobly, in 1661, giving him control of its Parliamentary seat.
 First elected in 1679, he held it until his death in 1691, with the exception of 1685, when he stood down following the accession of James II.
 He regained it after the November 1688 Glorious Revolution, and was prominent in debates over the Bill of Rights and the Revolutionary settlement.

 His last recorded Parliamentary appearance was in April 1690; he died at home on 10 May 1691, and was buried at St Peter and St Paul's, Weobley.
 The railings around his monument extended into the altar space, and were removed in 1694 by Gilbert Ironside, Bishop of Hereford; the holes are still visible.
 His youngest daughter, Sarah, inherited Garnstone, on condition she marry her cousin, another John Birch; he held the Weobley seat almost continuously from 1701, until his death in 1735.